When Medicare Won't Pay for Nursing Home Care

 • Bonds

-• Cash amounts exceeding $2,000
+• Cash amounts exceeding $2,000 (there is some state-to-state variation on this)

 • Cash surrender value of life insurance policies (applies to "whole life" and "universal life" policies, not term life policies)